 The Purple Tentacle has gone bananas and it’s up to Bernard, Hoagie and Laverne to stop him.
 The Day of the Tentacle is the pinnacle of LucasArts point-and-click design.
 Although the game is almost two decades old, it remains easy on the eyes (in a zany cartoon sort of way) and ears.
 Day of the Tentacle actually set the standard in voice acting, at a time when CD-ROMs and voice acting in games were in their infancy.

 If Grim Fandango were a film, it would’ve been terrific.
 But fortunately, it’s an adventure game, and it’s one of the best the genre has ever seen.
 Grim Fandango has joined the annals of classic adventure games because of its unique art direction, noir atmosphere, peerless voice acting, unique concept and excellent narrative.

-Posted by Guest Blogger+ at 12:05 am under Home Entertainment
+Posted by Maurice+ at 12:05 am under Home Entertainment